wezm/rust-intro-talk/slides.in.md

 # Systems Programming Language

-* Compiles to native code
+* Compiles to native code.

 --

-* Originally imagined for the types of problems C and C++ are used to solve.
+* Aims to solve the same sorts of problems that C and C++ are used to solve but with improved saftey.

 --

-* Is seeing use outside that:
+* Also seeing use in:

+--

-  * Embedded systems
+  * Embedded systems (microcontrollers)

+--

   * Operating systems ([Redox OS][redox])

+--

-  * Web servers, applications, and compilation to web assembly
+  * Web (front and backend)
-  * GUI applications

 ---